In order to fulfil its role the Board’s duties are as follows:

 - provides valuable input with regards to Petra’s investor relations strategy, in line with his extensive capital markets experience; and

-- is a member of Petra’s Audit, Remuneration and Nomination Committees, thereby bringing his skill-set and independent judgement to the benefit of these Committees.
+- is a member of Petra’s Audit & Risk, Remuneration and Nomination Committees, thereby bringing his skill-set and independent judgement to the benefit of these Committees.

-Dr Bartlett, Mr Hamilton, Mr Lowrie, Mrs Matloa
+Dr Bartlett, Mr Hamilton, Mr Lowrie and Mrs Matloa

 - challenge the opinions of the Executive Directors, provide fresh insight in terms of strategic direction and bring their diverse experience and expertise to the benefit of the leadership of the Group;

 - scrutinise the performance of the Executive Directors in terms of meeting agreed goals and objectives;